-As the Director of the FTC's Bureau of Consumer Protection, Andrew Smith's mandate is to protect consumers, and small businesses, against unfair, deceptive or fraudulent practices, including in the financial services space.
-In a keynote at COMPLY2019, Director Smith shared the bureau's enforcement priorities for FinTech, including internet advertising, lead generation, payments and loan servicing.
+As the Director of the FTC's Bureau of Consumer Protection, Andrew Smith's mandate is to protect consumers and small businesses, against unfair, deceptive or fraudulent practices, including in the financial services space.
+In a keynote at COMPLY, Director Smith shared the bureau's enforcement priorities for fintech, including internet advertising, lead generation, payments and loan servicing.

 Before starting in his role at the Federal Trade Commission, Andrew Smith spent 20 years in law firms working as a Financial Institution lawyer, so his knowledge on the subject runs deep.
-Smith stated that to him, FinTech means offering a lifecycle of financial products to consumers and small businesses over a mobile device, whether that's marketing, origination, servicing, collections or anything else—that's the way the FTC thinks about their enforcement in this area.
-Smith believes that FinTech is important when it comes to innovation, so his main goal is to protect that innovation while also protecting the consumer.
+To him, fintech means offering a lifecycle of financial products to consumers and small businesses over a mobile device, whether it be marketing, origination, servicing, collections or anything else—that's the way the FTC thinks about their enforcement in this area.
+Smith believes that fintech is important when it comes to innovation, so his main goal is to protect that innovation while also protecting the consumer.

 Smith stated that a big and ongoing focus on the payments side for the FTC is the Compulsory Use Prohibition in the Electronic Funds Transfer Act (EFTA).
 Outside of that, Smith says that he sees a troubling process with lenders who won't fund electronically unless the consumer agrees to pay electronically.
 Although the FTC has yet to bring a case for this issue, Smith says that it is one anecdotally he has seen in the marketplace and feels is problematic.

 On his last note, Smith talked about how in the loan servicing space, the FTC has seen a variety of issues in previous cases including payments being debited more than once, bad loan payoff information, and failing to post payments in a timely matter (particularly paper payments).
 The rules brought up in these cases are rules that he believes fintech and online lenders should be familiar with as well.